 3 Tips to Improve Your Swing

 As a golfer, your swing determines whether or not you’ll have a winning game.
-From how you should position yourself to which club sizes you’ll need, Champion powered by GTM Sportswear has the 3 golf tips you should follow to improve your swing.
+From how you should position yourself to which club sizes you’ll need, Champion Teamwear has the 3 golf tips you should follow to improve your swing.

 Proper-sized golf clubs